On the Brun--Titchmarsh theorem. I: Backgrounds and main results

-Before discussing the ingredients of our proof, it would be better to give a short survey on the methods employed in previous works.
+Before discussing the ingredients of our proof, it would be better to give a short survey of the methods employed in previous works.

-\begin{itemize} \item Both of van Lint and Richert \cite{LR65} and Motohashi \cite{Mo74,Mo73} utilized Selberg's sieve, which is more convenient than Brun's sieve at that time.
-Recall that one takes $C(\varpi)=2/(1-\varpi)$ in \cite{LR65}, and the constant $2$ is resulted naturally by applications of the linear sieve with its best possible main term.
+\begin{itemize} \item Both van Lint and Richert \cite{LR65} and Motohashi \cite{Mo74,Mo73} utilized Selberg's sieve, which is more convenient than Brun's sieve at that time.
+Recall that one takes $C(\varpi)=2/(1-\varpi)$ in \cite{LR65}, and the constant $2$ resulted from applications of the linear sieve with its best possible main term.
 The above denominator $(1-\varpi)$ comes from the level $(x/q)^{1-\varepsilon}$ after a {\it trivial} treatment of error terms.
 It was Motohashi \cite{Mo74,Mo73} who first dealt with the error term in a non-trivial manner, and he successfully employed the bilinear structure in Selberg's sieve.
-He employed multiplicative characters, and a basic tool is the mean value of Dirichlet $L$-functions, which prevents him from improving van Lint and Richert \cite{LR65} for $\varpi>1/2.$
+He employed multiplicative characters, and a basic tool in his work was the mean value of Dirichlet $L$-functions.
+Such an approach did not allow him to improve upon the result of van Lint and Richert \cite{LR65} for $\varpi>1/2$.

 \item We also mentioned the works of Montgomery and Vaughan \cite{MV73} and Selberg \cite{Se91} in Table \ref{table:BTconstants}.
 Selberg proved that